brownman90/nomad/README.md

 ###What is profile?

-To simplify usage of different congigurations nomad allows to create profiles.
+To simplify usage of different configurations nomad allows to create profiles.
 Profile is a folder with 3 files:

 1. application.conf.
 Contains configuration of graph and files storages and configuration of crawling strategy.
 2. filters.groovy.
 Groovy file with two functions - filterUrl and filterEntity.
 Here you can define any logic you want to filter urls and files.